Initiatives by Penn Chapter of GHHS

 Student Clinicians Ceremony

-The Student Clinicians Ceremony, founded by GHHS nationally, was held for second-year medical students at the Perelman School of Medicine prior to their transition to their clinical year.
-The ceremony provides space for students to re-state their values and intentions as they begin, arguably, the most developmentally rich year of medical school.
+The Student Clinicians Ceremony, founded by GHHS nationally, is held annually for second-year medical students at the Perelman School of Medicine in December prior to their transition to their clinical year.
+The ceremony provides a space for students to celebrate their transition from "pre-clinical" students to Student Clinicians, and to re-state their values and intentions as they begin their lifelong journeys of caring for patients.